macbuse/macbuse.github.io/covid.md

 #### Meta-Analysis of lockdowns

+This seems to confirm the validity of the  [Great Barrington declaration](https://gbdeclaration.org/) proposition:

+Current lockdown policies are producing devastating effects on short and long-term public health.
+The results (to name a few) include lower childhood vaccination rates, worsening cardiovascular disease outcomes, fewer cancer screenings and deteriorating mental health – leading to greater excess mortality in years to come, with the working class and younger members of society carrying the heaviest burden.
+Keeping students out of school is a grave injustice.

+Keeping these measures in place until a vaccine is available will cause irreparable damage, with the underprivileged disproportionately harmed.

 [A Literature Review and Meta-Analysis of the Effects of Lockdowns on COVID-19 Mortality](https://sites.krieger.jhu.edu/iae/files/2022/01/A-Literature-Review-and-Meta-Analysis-of-the-Effects-of-Lockdowns-on-COVID-19-Mortality.pdf)

 This systematic review and meta-analysis are designed to determine whether